Loading...

 Multiple MCP servers

-You can connect to multiple MCP servers by including multiple objects in the mcp_servers array:
+You can connect to multiple MCP servers by including multiple server definitions in mcp_servers and a corresponding MCPToolset for each in the tools array:

 {